 If you are looking for a beach in Malaysia near KL (Kuala Lumpur), Port Dickson is your best bet.
 Kuala Lumpur itself is not on the coast but is only an easy hour and a half’s drive from Port Dickson where you can find several beaches including Saujana Beach pictured above.
 You can read more about getting from KL to Port Dickson here.

 Saujana Beach is about a kilometre long and is especially popular in the evenings.
-It’s right next to the lovely Avillion Resort and there is a playground, changing rooms, toilets and food and drink vendors.
+It’s right next to the lovely Avillion Resort (top pick of the near Kuala Lumpur beach resorts) and there is a playground, changing rooms, toilets and food and drink vendors.

 Best Accommodation: Avillion Port Dickson Click here to see the latest prices